Banner Logo

 The listing fee comes with a dilemma for marketplace owners.

-Here, the marketplace owners do not get benefited from each transaction.
-To ensure that vendors do not eat the most of the profit pie, the admin will be lured to set a healthy list fee.
-But, over the top list fee can reduce vendor admission.
+Here, the marketplace owners do not get benefit from each transaction.
+The admin will be lured to set a healthy list fee to ensure that vendors do not eat most of the profit pie.
+But, over-the-top list fee can reduce vendor admission.

 Etsy faced the challenge.